josh-works/josh-works.github.io/_posts/2024-06-02-denver-botanic-gardens.md

 From here on out, when I reference "botanic gardens" or "the gardens", I'm referencing the Denver Botanic Gardens, next to Cheesman park.

 The purchases are for a year, so it works out to $100/year.
-Botanic Gardens have colonialist origins, and have generally been reserved as a privilege for economic elites.
+Botanic gardens as a thing have colonialist origins, so there's some total downsides to these particular gardens and what they represent.
+Also, they were built on a mass grave, and have generally been reserved as a privilege for economic elites.
+If you end up getting a key fob let me know and we'll go on a walk and I'll rant more about it _then_.  ¯\\\_(ツ)_/¯

-If you end up getting a key fob let me know and we'll go on a walk and I'll rant more about it _then_.
+I'm happy to get this great tool/amenity into the hands of the everyperson in Denver.
+I've shared this info with others I live near, but manually cutting/pasting links via SMS isn't super efficient.
+Now this page serves as a reference for all.

 Here's where the gate is, some spots to sit when the weather is nice/not as nice:

 ![dbg](images/dbg.jpg)

 The lines are where I've ridden my scooter/walked while running Strava.
-Long story, here's a starting point: [https://josh.works/mobility-data](https://josh.works/mobility-data)
+Long story, here's a starting point: [https://joshs-mobility-data-54dab943ebba.herokuapp.com/?zoom=18&latlng=39.740677,%20-104.968804](https://joshs-mobility-data-54dab943ebba.herokuapp.com/?zoom=18&latlng=39.740677,%20-104.968804)